Playing While Black

 As I considered what made this scene so impactful, I

-realized that throughout my years in kink, my interactions with POC players
+realized that throughout my years in kink, my interactions with other Black

-have been limited.
-Most of my play partners, including my current partner, have
+players have been limited.
+Most of my play partners, including my current

-been white—not by choice, but simply due to availability and circumstances.
+partner, have been White, Asian or Latina—not by choice, but simply due to

-begun to shift.
-I met the couple I played with through a relatively new munch
+has begun to shift.
+I met the couple I played with through a relatively new

-group for POC players in my area.
-For the first time, I was engaged in a scene
+munch group for Black players in my area.
+For the first time, I was engaged in

 understanding of our experiences.
 This added layer of connection transformed